smplstuff/triangle/README.md

 # triangle
-simple media downloader website inspired by an old version of cobalt.tools
+simple media downloader website inspired by an old version of cobalt.tools that uses yt-dlp for downloading

 # powered by
 - flask